EmmettBicker/arcade/doc/programming_guide/camera.rst

 This is all you need to use everything Camera2D provides, but I recommend reading the rest atleast once.

-~ This is all arcdae except the project unproject stuff that's super useful for other systems
+~ This is all arcade except the project unproject stuff that's super useful for other systems

 Coordinate Spaces
 -----------------